-At least one instance of a TrueSight Infrastructure Management server must be registered with the Presentation Server for this dashlet template to be available.
+At least one instance of a TrueSight Infrastructure Manager server must be registered with the Presentation Server for this dashlet template to be available.

-You can configure this dashlet when you .
+You can configure this dashlet when you add or edit a dashboard.

 From the Refresh Rate list, select a frequency for refreshing the chart view.